-Prior to joining The Chartis Group, Mr. Levin was a Corporate Vice-President & Managing Director of the Global Health Solutions practice for Computer Sciences Corporation.
+Prior to joining Chartis, Steve was a Corporate Vice-President and Managing Director of the Global Health Solutions practice for Computer Sciences Corporation.
 CSC's Global Health Solutions practice was formed with the acquisition of APM Management Consultants, where he spent 18 years as a founding partner and Managing Director.
-While at APM, Mr. Levin helped the firm grow to over 300 consultants, in part due to his work developing the Market Evolution Model that was widely used to explain the changing health care financing and delivery system at the time.
+While at APM, Steve helped the firm grow to over 300 consultants, in part due to his work developing the Market Evolution Model that was widely used to explain the changing health care financing and delivery system at the time.

-Mr. Levin has published dozens of articles in the healthcare management literature; recent articles he has authored or co-authored include: “Who Moved my S.A.L.A.D.?: Improving the Value of Research Investments,” “So, How Many Lives Do We Need?: A Framework for Establishing Academic Health System Clinical Scale Goals and Strategies,” "The Impact of the Capital Markets Crisis on Hospitals and Health Systems," "Developing Integrated Clinical Programs: It's What Academic Health Centers Should Do Better Than Anyone.
+Steve has published dozens of articles in the healthcare management literature.
+Recent articles he has authored or co-authored include: “Who Moved my S.A.L.A.D.?: Improving the Value of Research Investments,” “So, How Many Lives Do We Need?: A Framework for Establishing Academic Health System Clinical Scale Goals and Strategies,” "The Impact of the Capital Markets Crisis on Hospitals and Health Systems," "Developing Integrated Clinical Programs: It's What Academic Health Centers Should Do Better Than Anyone.
 So Why Don't They?" and "Involvement Abroad of U.S. Academic Health Centers and Major Teaching Hospitals: The Developing Landscape."

-He received a BA, magna cum laude, from Boston University and an MBA from Columbia University’s Graduate School of Business.
+He received his Bachelor’s, magna cum laude, from Boston University and a Master’s in Business Administration from Columbia University’s Graduate School of Business.